KUBAHO3/Hello-Microverse/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 <!-- CONTRIBUTING -->
 ## :handshake: Contributing <a name="contributing"></a>
-Contributions, issues, and feature requests are welcome!
+Contributions, issues, and feature requests are welcome!<br/>
 Feel free to check the [git@github.com:KUBAHO3/Hello-Microverse.git](../../issues/).
 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 <!-- SUPPORT -->